trinaldi/btcbrl/README.md

 ## Endpoints

-`/exchange/from/to` - Use Open Exchange API to output FIAT prices.
-Using `btc`and `brl`as parameters, it will use Mercado Bitcoin's API for the last price.
+`/exchange/:from/:to` - Use Open Exchange API to output FIAT prices.
+Using `btc`and `brl`as parameters, it will use Mercado Bitcoin's API for the last exchange price.

 `/worthit` - Will output the "worthness" of moving your BTC to Mercado Bitcoin.